hcoles/pitest-site/quickstart/advanced.markdown

 ### Mutation filter

 A mutation filter is passed a complete list of all mutations generated for each class before the mutations are challenged by tests.
-It may remove mutations from this list based on any arbritary criteria.
+It may remove mutations from this list based on any arbitrary criteria.

 Multiple filters may be supplied.
 All filters on the classpath will be applied unless they implement some mechanism to disable themselves.